Monday, October 7, 2024

 The QA of the main contractor shall put up the deviations to DGAQA for disposition.
 DGAQA may seek a design opinion from CEMILAC.
 The major deviations may be put up to NCRB (Non-Conformance Review Board) comprising of TAA, domain experts, design representatives, and co-opted members.

-k) Flight Test (21.B2.18)
+n) Flight Test (21.B2.19)

-Maximum possible certification requirements shall be attempted to validate at the dynamic rigs, simulators, testbeds, etc. Flight testing of UAS shall be conducted in a progressive manner giving due diligence to flight safety, slowly expanding the flight envelope.
-Flight test points shall be evolved by the flight testing department of the Main Contractor in consultation with various system designers.
+Maximum possible certification requirements shall be attempted to validate at the dynamic rigs, simulators, test beds, etc. Flight testing of UAS shall be conducted in a progressive manner giving due diligence to flight safety, slowly expanding the flight envelope.
+Flight test points shall be evolved by the flight-testing department of the Main Contractor in consultation with various system designers.

-l) Compliance With Type Certification Basis (21.B2.19)
+o) Compliance With Type Certification Basis (21.B2.19)

 The main Contractor shall prepare a Compliance statement to the TCB as per the agreed plan.
 The main Contractor shall present the compliance of TCB to CEMILAC for issuance of RMTC or MTC.

-m) Issue of RMTC/IOC (21.B2.20)
+p) Issue of RMTC/IOC (21.B2.21)

 The main Contractor shall submit to CEMILAC compliance to TCB, Air System build standard, and Type Record, meeting minimum operational requirements acceptable to Users without affecting safety.